 For undergraduate students, technical and theoretical knowledge and skills are on the table.
 They may be asked to choose a concentration, ranging from film analysis, global cinema, screenwriting, and more.
 A lot of undergraduate film programs encourage students to apply their learning through a film project.
 They might also be asked to render an internship with a media company.

 Graduate programs, on the other hand, require a focus.
 Some choose documentaries, advanced film production, and more.
-They might be able to explore film in different languages and cultures.
+They might be able to explore films in different languages and cultures.

 Possible Careers for Film Graduates

 There is a variety of options for those who earned a film degree.
 But as a notoriously competitive industry, one needs to gain the right knowledge, skills, and experience to make it.
 Some of the most common destination fields for film graduates include film studios, broadcasting companies, newspapers, other publications, market research companies, and digital marketing agencies.
 They can also explore the fields of advertising, PR, and digital design companies.